Part 1: How To Go Paperless: The Practical Guide To A Paperless Office

 While it's clear that paper-based systems take a toll on workflow, efficiency, and productivity, they also pose significant risks to the environment.
 By becoming paperless, you can reduce your impact on forests, cut energy use and help lessen the impact of climate change.

-Going Paperless with Document Management Software - DocuWare
+Going Paperless with Ultimate Content Services Platform - DocuWare

 At Ricoh, we believe environmental governance and protection are important, and we partner with businesses to implement paperless processes that cut down on emissions and deforestation while driving internal savings and efficiencies.